Nitrux/cinderward/README.md

 Cinderward is a simple utility built with **[MauiKit](https://mauikit.org/)** that provides an intuitive interface for managing day-to-day firewall rules without the complexity of firewalld's command-line tooling.

+Cinderward intentionally does **not** expose advanced or dangerous firewalld features.
+Its design goal is to remain approachable and safe for everyday users while still being powerful enough for typical workstation and laptop use cases.

 ## Features

 - Zone-based control: